yi-zh/yi-zh.github.io/index.md

 ---
 layout: default
-description: I'm Yi Zhang and I work on Natural Language Processing.
+description: I'm Yi Zhang and I work on Mathematical Programming and Process System Engineering.
 More details inside!
 ---

 <!-- (comment) the image below can be found in img folder of this very project-->